Lumbar Puncture Under Fluoroscopy

 - Drink at least 2 1/2 quarts of fluid.

-- Notify the Division of Radiology if you experience any drainage from the puncture site, or headache.
+- Notify the Imaging Institute if you have any persistent drainage from the puncture site, or headache.

 © Copyright 1995-2014 The Cleveland Clinic Foundation.
 All rights reserved.